 How to Enhance Your Chances Without a Master’s

 The decision depends on your academic background, career goals, and the requirements of your desired PhD program.
-A master’s degree can:
+However, in most cases, it is preferred for a master’s degree to:

 What are integrated PhD programs?